INFORMSJoC/2023.0118/README.md

 Nested estimation involves estimating an expectation of a function of a conditional expectation, and has many important applications in operations research and machine learning.
 However, the mean squared error (MSE) of the standard nested simulation (SNS) is only of order $\Gamma^{-2/3}$, where $\Gamma$ is the total simulation budget.
 Our proposed FAST method improves the convergence speed to $\Gamma^{-4/5}$.

+Each folder contains a README.md file for more specific information.

 ## Codes